aequasi/aequasi.github.com/source/_posts/2013-09-24-jquery-event-priority-fusion-framework.markdown

 I've been working on a project at [Underground Elephant][1] that is a very very very heavy javascript project.
 Its heavily event driven, but I've been having the issue of a lack of event priorties in jquery.
 The [Symfony 2 Event Listener][2] is a great example of what an event listener should look like, for a couple reasons.
 First, and most importantly (to me at least), the events have a priority.
 Secondly, Events have specific classes that get passed with them, so you know exactly what to expect.

 I wanted something like this for javascript, but there was really nothing out there for jQuery.
-In fact, [Dave Methvin][3]([@davemethvin][4]), a member of the jQuery core team, made this comment about a year ago:
+In fact, Dave Methvin([@davemethvin][4]), a member of the jQuery core team, made this comment about a year ago:

 > We've discussed this before and decided it's not productive to have handlers that try to out-prioritize each other.